rlnB2022/rlnB2022/README.md

 </div>

 - 👋 Hi, I’m Rick.
-- 👀 I'm a React Software Engineer.
+- 👀 I'm a React Software Engineer with 1 1/2 years of professional experience in the industry.
 - 🌱 Currently learning Next.js.
 - 💞️ I’m looking for a position as a React Software Engineer.
 -  ⚡ Fun fact: **Baseball nerd**